-The Atlantic States Marine Fisheries Commission (ASMFC)and State of Maryland manage coastal shark fisheries in state waters (out to three miles) while NOAA manages shark fisheries in federal waters (3-200 miles offshore).
-NOAA implemented the Consolidated Highly Migratory Species Fisheries Management Plan which includes sharks of the Atlantic Ocean to help replenish and protect shark species.
+The Atlantic States Marine Fisheries Commission and State of Maryland manage coastal shark fisheries in state waters (out to three miles) while the National Oceanic and Atmospheric Administration manages shark fisheries in federal waters (3-200 miles offshore).
+The National Oceanic and Atmospheric Administration implemented the Consolidated Highly Migratory Species Fisheries Management Plan which includes sharks of the Atlantic Ocean to help replenish and protect shark species.

 and others with less or even limited prevalence, such as portbeagle, hammerhead